zsvoboda/ngods-stocks/README.md

 4. Create a analytics data model using [cube.dev](https://cube.dev/).
 5. Create data visualizations and dashboards using [Metabase](https://www.metabase.com/).

-The demo is packaged as [docker-compose](https://github.com/docker/compose) script that downloads, installs, and runs all components of the ngods dayta stack and the demo.
+The demo is packaged as [docker-compose](https://github.com/docker/compose) script that downloads, installs, and runs all components of the ngods data stack and the demo.

 # ngods
 ngods stands for New Generation Opensource Data Stack.
 It includes the following components: